close

 ```html

-The visit to the Airborne Museum immerses us in the history of the paratroopers of the 82nd and 101st divisions who played a crucial role in the early stages of the D-Day landings.
-You can also find the full-size gliders as well as lots of military objects.
+The visit to the Airborne Museum immerses us in the history of the paratroopers of the 82nd and 101st divisions who played a crucial role at the beginning of the D-Day landings.
+You can also find the life-size gliders and lots of military objects.
 We were touched by the poignant testimonies and archive films.

 ```